LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 Currently, support is limited to Linux, macOS, and Windows.

-On Windows, the `start` command must be available.
-On Linux, the `xdg-open` command must be available.
-On macOS, the command `open` is used.

 This tool relies on the library portable operating-system access abstraction.

 Usage
 -----

 After loading the tool, use the query `help::help` to get started.

 Experimental features
 ---------------------